DrishtiShrrrma/huggingface-audio-course/unit3/README.md

 4. This prediction (decoder's output) is then passed through a final linear layer and a softmax function to generate the final output probabilities.

 # Components of a Transformer Model:
-1. Input Embedding:
+1. Input Embedding: The input text is first tokenized into subwords or words.
+Each token is then mapped to a vector via an embedding layer, resulting in a sequence of vectors that constitute the input embeddings.
 2. Positional Encoding: Injects information about the position of the words in the sequence.
 3. Encoder: Processes the input data in parallel using a self-attention mechanism and feed-forward neural network.
+4. Multi-head attention: Multi-head attention allows the model to focus on different positions simultaneously, capturing various aspects of information from different positions.
+While a single head attention could capture some aspects of the information, using multiple heads allows the model to capture more complex relationships.
+5. Add and Norm Block: The Add and Norm (or Residual Connection and Layer Normalization) block helps in stabilizing the hidden states and also allows the model to learn more complex functions.
+It is used after each sub-layer (self-attention and feed-forward) in both the encoder and the decoder.
-4. Decoder: Uses the output from the encoder, and its self-attention mechanism, to generate predictions.
+6. Decoder: Uses the output from the encoder, and its self-attention mechanism, to generate predictions.
-5. Output Linear Layer: Final layer of the decoder to generate the output.
+7. Output Linear Layer: Final layer of the decoder to generate the output.
-6. Softmax Function: Normalizes the output of the Transformer, turning scores into probabilities.
+8. Softmax Function: Normalizes the output of the Transformer, turning scores into probabilities.